theDataFixer/blog/content/posts/why-being-a-data-architect/index.md

 title: "Why being a Data Architect?"
 date: 2024-05-07
 summary:
-tags: ["intro", "data architect"]
+tags: ["intro", "data architect", "pilot"]
-draft: true
+draft: false
 ---

 It is very important that data is accessible and reusable for society and industry.
 Nowadays, it is crucial that data have the capacity to be accessible and reusable not only for the workforce but also for normal users like someone using social media and trying to download their own information.